t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 All RESTful APIs use the same, uniform interface independent of the application.
 This simple interaction model is enabled by exchanging representations and modifying state locally, which simplifies the interface between clients and servers to a small set of methods to retrieve, update, and delete state -- which applies to all applications.

-In a service-oriented RPC approach, all required ways to modify state need to be modeled explicitly in the interface resulting in a large set of methods -- which differs from application to application.
+In contrast, in a service-oriented RPC approach, all required ways to modify state need to be modeled explicitly in the interface resulting in a large set of methods -- which differs from application to application.
 Moreover, it is also likely that different parties come up with different ways how to modify state, including the naming of the procedures, while the state within an application is a bit easier to agree on.

 A REST interface is fully defined by: